drbean/curriculum/writing/self/slides.md

 The blind and unknown areas of our selves are bigger than the open and hidden areas.
 Try to remember experiences you have had that have told you things about yourself that surprised you.
 Write about them.
 Write about characteristics you, your family and others didn't know you had.
 Write about the person you would like to become, using qualities you didn't know you had.

+### alternative prompt

+Remember experiences that showed qualities you didn't know you had.
+Write about qualities that you would like to develop in the future.
+Write about problems of the reports of the blind self.

 ## Improving my EQ and using it to do good

 You wrote well about your EQ and you evaluated your EQ well.